 The band line-up that features on Emergence had existed since 2010.
 Drummer, Steve Roberts, was hired by founding member Darran Charles to play on the debut EP and subsequently joined the band.
 Bassist Dan Nelson was brought on board a short time later (original bass player Jason Marsh left in late 2009), having been discovered by Darran via a YouTube video Dan had posted of himself playing a Godsticks tune.
 In September 2015 Steve Roberts departed the band and an additional guitarist, Gavin Bushell, joined along with drummer Tom Price.

 Godsticks subsequently went on to be signed by Kscope records and released their fourth studio album Faced With Rage in 2017 (described by Prog Magazine as “A winning blend of channelled aggression and emotional depth, combining lyrical intelligence and instrumental fireworks”) in addition to playing headline shows and festivals across the U.K. in 2018.
 Lyrically, Faced With Rage explored the theme of people dealing with emotional conflict in different scenarios, and who have a powerful desire to change their behaviour or situation.
-The four-piece line up with new drummer Tom Price and guitarist Gavin Bushell brought a more aggressive playing style to back up Darran Charles' unique vocal sound and Dan Nelson’s driving bass, resulting in the band’s most successful album release to date.
+The four-piece line up with drummer Tom Price and guitarist Gavin Bushell brought a more aggressive playing style to back up Darran Charles' unique vocal sound and Dan Nelson’s driving bass, resulting in the band’s most successful album release to date.

-The band’s fifth full length studio album Inescapable was released via Kscope in February 2020 and will be followed by headline shows across the UK along with European festivals slots.
+The band’s fifth full length studio album Inescapable was released via Kscope in February 2020 and was followed by headline shows across the UK along with European festivals slots.